Setting Up a Development Environment

 Use the following checklist to ensure that you are ready to develop your custom plugins.

 - Get IntelliJ IDEA CE source code on your local computer.
-Getting IntelliJ IDEA CE source code is not a requirement for plugin development, but having it makes debugging your plugins much easier.
-For detailed instructions refer to the Getting IntelliJ IDEA Community Edition Source Code section of Check Out And Build Community Edition.
+Getting IntelliJ IDEA CE source code is not a requirement for plugin development, but having it makes debugging your plugins much more straightforward.
+For detailed instructions, refer to the Getting IntelliJ IDEA Community Edition Source Code section of Check Out And Build Community Edition.
 Note that building IntelliJ IDEA CE from source code is not required for plugin development.

 - IntelliJ Platform SDK must be configured for your IDEA project.
 For more information, see below.

 To set up your plugin development environment:

 - Create a new IntelliJ Platform SDK under File | Project Structure:

 - Specify the installation folder of the IntelliJ IDEA Community Edition as the home directory.

 - Select 1.8 as the default Java SDK.

 See the IntelliJ Build Configuration section of Check Out And Build Community Edition for instructions about creating 1.8 Java SDK.

 - In the Sourcepath tab of the SDK settings, click the Add button: